Eigenmodes of the Laplacian on Hyperbolic Lattices: Continuum Theory

-In the context of AdS/CFT, a similar type of eigenvalue problem arises in the form of the Klein-Gordon equation $(\square-M^2)\psi = 0$ in Euclidean AdS$_2$ space.
-Here the primary focus lies on the \textit{exponential} eigenfunctions with imaginary momentum $k=\pm i \sqrt{1+M^2}$, as only then do the eigenmodes exhibit the required asymptotic behavior $\psi(z) \sim A(1-z \overline z)^{1-\Delta}+B(1-z \overline z)^{\Delta}$ for $|z|\to 1$.
-Here, $\Delta=\frac12(1+\sqrt{1+M^2})$ represents the scaling dimension of the boundary operator that is holographically dual to $\psi$\cite{ammon2015gauge}.
-Interestingly, these modes remain stable even for negative squared masses $M^2<0$ above the Breitenlohner-Freedman bound $M^2 \geq -1$\cite{breitenlohner1982stability,basteiro23breitenloher}.
+for $|z|\to 1$.
+Here, $\Delta=\frac12(1+\sqrt{1+M^2})$ denotes the scaling dimension of the boundary operator that is holographically dual to $\psi$ \cite{ammon2015gauge}.
+Interestingly, these modes are known to remain stable even for negative squared masses above the Breitenlohner-Freedman bound~\cite{breitenlohner1982stability,basteiro23breitenloher}